Why Do People Sometimes Shrink With Age?

 Diagnosis:

-Diagnosing age-related height loss involves a combination of patient history, physical examination, and diagnostic imaging.
+Diagnosing age-related height loss involves a combination of patient history, physical exam, and diagnostic imaging.

-- Medical History and Physical Examination: The doctor will inquire about the patient’s medical history, including any history of fractures, osteoporosis, or back pain.
-Also, a thorough physical examination will assess posture and spine alignment.
+- Medical History and Physical Exam: The doctor will inquire about the patient’s medical history, including any history of fractures, osteoporosis, or back pain.
+Also, a thorough physical exam will assess posture and spine alignment.

 - Imaging Studies: Doctors may use X-rays, CT scans, or MRI scans to visualize the spine, identify vertebral compression fractures, and assess the degree of disc degeneration.